- 1982, Georgia

 Jim is a member of bars of the States of Florida, Georgia, Texas, Virginia, and of England and Wales.
 He has achieved the highest rating for construction lawyers in the Chambers & Partners "The Client's Guide," Construction (2004 - present).
 Jim is a Certified Arbitrator, Florida Supreme Court.
-Jim is a founding steering committee member of the Government Construction Division Committee of the Forum on Construction Law (Division 13) of the American Bar Association's Forum on Construction Law.
-Jim is an Adjunct Professor at the University of Central Florida, Department of Civil, Environmental and Construction Engineering.
 Jim co-authored the "Construction Law," USA Chapter, The European Lawyer Reference Series, 2012.
-Jim also co-authored a chapter regarding the competitive negotiation of government construction contracts for the third edition of Federal Government Construction Contracts, which was published in 2017.
+Jim also co-authored a chapter regarding the competitive negotiation of government construction contracts for the third edition of Federal Government Construction Contracts, which was published in 2017 and “Certificates of Merit: Practical Guidance to Avoid Procedural Pitfalls” which was published by the American Bar Association’s Under Construction in the Winter 2020 edition.

 - Board Certified in Construction Law by The Florida Bar